Straits Forum: 7th Forum

 The seventh 7-day Straits Forum was held on 14–20 June 2015 in Xiamen, Fujian.
 The theme of the forum is Focusing on Youth and Serving the Community.
-During the forum, the Chairman of the National Committee of the Chinese People's Political Consultative Conference Yu Zhengsheng made an announcement to exempt Taiwanese from obtaining the travel permit in the future whenever they want to visit Mainland China.
+During the forum, the Chairman of the Chinese People's Political Consultative Conference Yu Zhengsheng made an announcement to exempt Taiwanese from obtaining the travel permit in the future whenever they want to visit mainland China.
 The booklet-format travel permit will be changed to a card, resembling much like the Mainland Travel Permit for Hong Kong and Macao Residents.
 This is done to facilitate travel between the two sides of the Taiwan Strait.
 The policy was to go into effect by 1 July 2015.

 8th Forum

 The eighth Straits Forum was held on 12 June 2016 in Xiamen, Fujian.
 The theme of the forum was expanding civil exchange, promoting integration development and promoting the sharing and mutual development in civil sectors in various social lives.
-The forum was opened by Chinese People's Political Consultative Conference Chairman Yu Zhengsheng and attended by Kuomintang Vice Chairman Jason Hu and New Party Chairman Yok Mu-ming, as well as 30 civil groups, 11 members of county and city leaders and speakers and 2,000 participants.
+The forum was opened by CPPCC Chairman Yu Zhengsheng and attended by Kuomintang Vice Chairman Jason Hu and New Party Chairman Yok Mu-ming, as well as 30 civil groups, 11 members of county and city leaders and speakers and 2,000 participants.